 Federal Work Study (FWS)

 The Federal Work Study Program provides employment for Title IV eligible students who demonstrate financial need.
 FWS gives students the opportunity to work in different environments.
 Positions are available on campus or in a community service position on a part-time basis.
 Students are paid no less than minimum wage and usually work up to 20 hours per week.
+Students are awarded Federal Work Study funding up to their Cost of Attendance.
 Funding is limited as prescribed by the U.S. Department of Education.
-Please contact the Federal Work-study coordinator Ms. Mary Pruitt regarding open positions.
+Please contact us at workstudyFA@atlantatech.edu regarding open positions.